wireapp/core-crypto/README.md

 1. Create the release tag: `git tag -s vX.Y.Z`
 1. Push the new tag: `git push origin tag vX.Y.Z`
-1. Create a new release on github, copying the relevant section from `CHANGELOG.md`
-1. In [index.md](docs/index.md), copy the commented-out table row from  the bottom of the file to the appropriate place in the table, ordering by version number, descending.
+1. Create a new release on github, copying the relevant section from `CHANGELOG.md` in the table, ordering by version number, descending.
 Search and replace the first 5 occurrences of `x.x.x` with `X.Y.Z`.
 1. Voilà!